 - screaming or talking loudly at your pet

 There is a limit to every pet's patience and no pet should have to tolerate such antics.

-If your pet starts to move away from a child, this is a sign that he/she does not wish to be bothered by the child and/or is feeling intimidated by the presence of the child.
-Respect your pet's need for space and ensure that your child does not follow or keep pestering your pet - give the pet some time out away from the child.
+If your pet starts to move away from a child, this is a sign that they do not wish to be bothered by the child and/or is feeling intimidated by the presence of the child.
+Respect your pet's need for space and ensure that your child does not follow or keep pestering your pet - give the pet some time away from the child.

 This is your dog's and cat's way of telling you that he is not comfortable with the interaction, and the child should be removed immediately.
 Do not punish your dog for growling (or your cat for hissing) in this instance, because this serves as a strong warning that your pet is not happy with the child interaction - rather than have him/her bite without warning.
-Failing to heed your pet's growling/hissing signals may see him/her escalating to snapping or biting.
+Failing to heed your pet's growling/hissing signals may result in the warning signs escalating to snapping or biting.